 By tweaking the perfectionist’s perspective on the definitions of success, they can see and understand that perfection is not attainable, and excellence is.

-By changing your mindset to a growth mindset and accepting that perfection is a myth, you will enhance your performance and elevate your game.
+Changing your mindset to a growth mindset and accepting that perfection is a myth will enhance your performance and elevate your game.

 By changing your mindset and setting high realistic goals, then breaking them down into small process goals, you will see excellence will help you excel on the highest level.

-This process is more rewarding, and it will get you to your ultimate goal sooner, quicker and faster.
+This process is more rewarding and will get you to your ultimate goal sooner, quicker, and faster.

 Working on your mental game, the potential benefits and insights that can be reaped are bountiful.

-With the guidance of a Mental Game Coach, athletes can avoid the pitfalls of perfectionism and unlock their mental game in basketball to reach the best performance on the court.
+With the guidance of a Mental Game Coach, athletes can avoid the pitfalls of perfectionism and unlock their mental game in basketball to reach their best performance on the court.

-*Click here https://livingwellcentre.com/free-resources/ and download the FREE mental game assessment and get started on Improving your Mental Game in Basketball
+Go to DrDCoffey.com/FreeResources & Download the FREE assessment on Improving your Mental Game in Basketball.